Atorremedia/Checkout/readme.md

 ## Stack

 #### ReactJS
 This Javascript library was used in order to make a component-based project, so it is modularized and scalable.
-Modularization helps specially in code maintenance, wich is key to any coding project.
+Modularization helps specially in code maintenance, which is key to any coding project.
+Validations are also modularized so they can be edited or more validations can be added to the form.

 #### Vite
 Vite was used to set the React project and boundle it.
 The use of Vite has been spreading lately due to its efficiency and ease of use.